Josiah Thompson: Last Second in Dallas (2021)

 Throughout the book, Thompson emphasizes and scrutinizes the raw facts of the case.
 Thompson argues from close examination of the Zapruder film that the last two shots can be seen hitting their target, and contends that these impacts match exactly the timing of shots heard on the dictabelt recording.
 When first struck in the head at Zapruder frame 313, almost five seconds after the initial burst of gunfire which had already wounded Kennedy and Texas Governor Connally, the President moves backwards and to the left.
 Riding to the limousine's left rear are two Dallas Police motorcycle outriders who experience brain and blood debris blown over them at high velocity.
 Thompson claims that less than a second later at frame 328, Kennedy is hit in the head a second time, from the rear, and his body and head are then catapulted directly forward, with blood and brain blasted as far forward as the car’s hood ornament.

 In Last Second, as in Six Seconds some 54 years earlier, Thompson eschews all speculation as to who the conspirators may have been as well as their motives.
 Focusing on the final second of the assassination, he contends that Kennedy was hit twice in the head, just 0.71 seconds apart, by bullets fired from diametrically opposed directions.
 The first of these final and equally non-survivable shots, Thompson argues, came from behind a stockade fence atop the grassy knoll and not from the Texas School Book Depository, where Lee Harvey Oswald was located.

 The Umbrella Man

-In 2011, The New York Times posted a short documentary film by Errol Morris featuring Thompson's commentary about the "Umbrella Man", a man holding a black umbrella during the assassination of Kennedy.
+In 2011, The New York Times posted a short documentary film by Errol Morris featuring Thompson's commentary about the "Umbrella Man", a bystander holding a black umbrella during the assassination of Kennedy.
 In this interview, Thompson deploys both his philosophical and his criminal investigative skills to elucidate the difference between logical inferences premised on facts and speculative conspiratorial theorizing.